LiteObject/cassandra-with-csharp/README.md

  - Tombstones:
  Tombstones are special markers used in Cassandra to represent deleted data.
 They are necessary to ensure eventual consistency in a distributed system and to propagate deletions across all replicas.

 ---
+## How to run Cassandra in docker
+- Run the following command from the same folder where the `docker-compose.yml` file is:
+  - `docker-compose up -d`
+- You can also run the Docker CLI command:
+  - `docker run -d --name cassandra -p 9042:9042 cassandra`
+- Connect to the Docker container using the following command:
+  - `docker exec -it cassandra cqlsh`
+---

 ## Links